 So, no evening strolls along the banks for us.
 We checked into our Wetherspoon’s hotel, enjoyed a post-shower pizza and pint or two, and awaited Ripon’s great claim to fame, the hornblower.
 Every night at 9pm for 800 years, a watchman has sounded his horn at the four corners of the market cross, one of Britain’s longest-running traditions.

 Er, until now.
 Thanks to Covid-19, they’ve been doing it since lockdown at the watchman’s house instead of the main square.
 There are several watchmen so it happens at various houses depending on the night.
 So it’s a bit less of a tourist attraction at the moment.
 It can’t be very near because we couldn’t hear anything.

-Ah well: I have seen and heard it before, on a previous trip.
+Ah well: I have seen and heard the Ripon horn player before, on a previous trip.

 We consoled ourselves with a final pint, and by half nine were sound asleep.

 Then, by half ten, were woken up again by the noisy beer garden outside.